 You should not use DDS for high performance and scalability requirements, or when storing very large object graphs (there is no lazy loading support for example).
 The dynamic nature of DDS might become a bottleneck rather than working in your advantage in these situations and we recommend storing these kind of data in custom tables where the table design and API can be optimized for a specific use case.
 Alternative technologies for working with database tables in SQL Server include Microsoft’s Entity Framework and NHibernate for .NET.

-In Dynamic Data Store all data types are stored in one database table.
+In DDS, data types are stored in one database table.
 This table contains many columns, several of each data type that the Dynamic Data Store supports.
 When a data structure is saved, the .NET CLR type of each property is mapped against an internal list of supported types.

 The following types of mapping supported: